ibm-cloud-docs/vpc/fs_snapshots_restore.md

 To perform single-file restoration, you can use native OS functions.
 You can browse to the share's NFS mount target to open the hidden `/.snapshot` directory and access the data that is contained within each snapshot of your share.
 Then, you can copy the selected file to a different location.

 Although the snapshot directory is hidden, it is accessible and viewable when it is addressed directly with commands such as `cd .snapshot` or `ls .snapshot/`.
-All the snapshots that are present in the share are visible as subdirectories inside that hidden `/.snapshot` directory, and each snapshot directory is named with the snapshot's fingerprint that you see in the UI, from the CLI, or with the API.
+All the snapshots that are present in the share are visible as subdirectories inside that hidden `/.snapshot` directory, and each snapshot directory is named with the snapshot's fingerprint that you see in the console, from the CLI, or with the API.
 See the following example.

 ```sh
 [root@server .snapshot]# ls -lah